 Major: Mechanical Engineering

-- Why did you choose the company that you worked for?
+Why did you choose the company that you work for?

-- What were some of your job requirements for your internship?
+What were some of the requirements for your internship?

-- What was your favorite part about your internship experience?
+What is your favorite part about your internship experience?

-- What was the most challenging part of your internship?
-How did you overcome those obstacles?
+What is the most challenging part of your internship?
+How have you overcome these obstacles?

-- Why was it beneficial for you to register for credit(s) through the Internship Program offered through the Career Center?
+Why was it beneficial for you to register for credit(s) through the Internship Program offered through the Career and Advising Center?

-- What advice would you give to a student who is in the process of applying to an internship?
+What advice would you give a student who is in the process of searching and applying for an internship?